FaresAyadi055/voice-controlled-smart-home-automation-project/smart_home_automation_project/raspberry pi/README.md

 |building materials      | we used corrugated plastic sheets       |you can use anything you want         |
 |microphone              | for voice recognition                   |you will need to uncomment the 3 instances of thread3 at the bottom of the code|
 |4-Relay Board           | a switch for the power consuming devices| the logic of this board is inverted  |

+important! in the top of the code there is a variable named initial_url you have to initialise it with your server's url